 It is an offence to label or to advertise food in a manner that is false, misleading, or deceptive.
 This is spelled out in the State and Territory Food Acts and the Competition and Consumer Act of the Federal Government.
-See Advertising and Selling Guide above.
+See Advertising and selling guide.